 - Improperly loading the trailer, causing a dangerous shift in the cargo

-Understanding Your Injuries
+Understanding Your Injuries After a Shreveport Truck Collision

 Accidents between commercial trucks and motor vehicles are often extremely serious, resulting in significant injury or death.
-A data report on large trucks and buses in fatal and injury crashes showed that in 2019, trucks and buses were involved in 15.5% of fatal traffic accidents in Louisiana.

 If your loved one passed away due to a commercial truck accident, you have the right to seek compensation via a wrongful death case.
-If your injuries caused you to miss work or to lose the ability to work, you can receive compensation for these losses.
+If your injuries caused you to miss work or lose the ability to work, you can receive compensation for these losses.
 Estimates for future medical costs should also be calculated in your compensation amount.

 Common Truck Crash Injuries